 Magazine Writing and Editing

 Emily Allen is a seasoned writer and journalist with over 25 years' experience writing for numerous outlets including the Discovery Channel, Chicken Soup for the Soul and the Kansas City Star.
 Her PR magic has garnered placement in hundreds of outlets including the New York Times, Washington Post and Forbes.
-She's won dozens of awards for her writing, photography, marketing, and newspaper and magazine editing.
+She's won scores of awards for her writing, photography, marketing, and newspaper and magazine editing from Apex, Nebraska and Missouri Press Associations, International Labor Communications Association and a gold award for an opinion column from the Society of Professional Journalists.

-Emily has held a variety of positions including communications director, programs director, writer/editor, public relations manager, newspaper editor and crackerjack freelancer.
+Over the years, Emily has held a variety of positions including communications director, programs director, reporter, writer, managing editor, public relations manager, newspaper editor and crackerjack freelancer.
 She's also the founder of Kansas City Walking Tours.

 Magazine Writing and Editing